WTVF: Past programming

 Buck Owens and Roy Clark hosted the long-running country music variety show Hee Haw, which was taped at the WLAC-TV/WTVF studios.

 The station's Studio A, which was built in 1967 near the Tennessee State Capitol building, was also the home of the hit show Hee Haw for most of its 1968 to 1993 run; its last few years were recorded at The Nashville Network's studios, adjacent to the now-defunct Opryland USA theme park.
 Additionally, the 1970s syndicated version of Candid Camera originated from the station's facilities for most of its run.

 The station's relation to WLAC, which was known for many years for its nighttime soul music programming, led it to air a groundbreaking show on Friday and Saturday nights during the mid-and late-1960s called Night Train hosted by Noble Blackwell (a disc jockey on Nashville soul radio station WVOL (1470 AM)), which featured R&B performances and dancing similar to American Bandstand.
 Early in his career, Jimi Hendrix played guitar in a band that appeared on the show.
 From 1972 to 1975, Show Biz, Inc.'s The Bobby Goldsboro Show was recorded at the WLAC-TV/WTVF studios.

 In March 1984, WTVF launched its locally produced magazine format program, Talk of the Town, hosted by Debbie Alan.
 Co-hosts Harry Chapman and Joe Case joined the show a few months later.
 Case also did weather for the show and for the morning and midday newscasts, while Chapman was the station's entertainment reporter.

 WTVF aired the CBS Daytime lineup out of pattern in the late 1980s to early 1990s.
 WTVF aired The Bold and the Beautiful on a delay at 1:30 p.m. and As the World Turns at 3 p.m.; Talk of the Town occupied the 12:30 p.m. timeslot.
-Like many other CBS stations prior to the 1993 debut of Late Show with David Letterman, WLAC/WTVF also did not carry CBS' late night programming airing their own syndicated programs such as newsmagazines and sitcoms.
+Like many other CBS stations prior to the 1993 debut of Late Show with David Letterman, WLAC/WTVF also did not carry or delayed CBS' late night programming to air their own syndicated programs such as newsmagazines and sitcoms.